grvsrm/grvsrm-hugo/content/post/Cocktail Recipe/index.md

     ## Centering and scaling for lemon_juice, lime_juice, gin, ... [trained]
     ## PCA extraction with lemon_juice, lime_juice, gin, ... [trained]

+When we prep the recipe, it performs all the step transformations specified in our recipe.
+If we want to see the details we can use tidy() function to get a tabular summary.

 ``` r
 tidied_pca <- tidy(pca_prep, 2)
 tidied_pca